 How to calculate your BMR

-For Men:
+For men

-For Women:
+For women

-- Step 3: Calculate your BMR
+Step 3: Calculate the BMR using the equation.

 Your BMR will generally recommend higher calorie intake as you engage in more physical activities throughout the day, and less as you remain mostly inactive.
 When computing for BMR.